manjilsaikia/manjilsaikia.github.io/books.md

 392. **The Anatomy of Hate**, *Revati Laul*, Context, 2018.
 393. **Devil’s Advocate: The Untold Story**, *Karan Thapar*, HarperCollins, 2018.
 394. **The House of Jaipur: The Inside Story of India’s Most Glamorous Royal Family**, *John Zubrzycki*, Juggernaut Books, 2023.
+395. **H-Pop: The Secretive World of Hindutva Pop Stars**, *Kunal Purohit*, HarperCollins Publishers, 2023.
+396. **The Sixth Extinction: An Unnatural History**, *Elizabeth Kolbert*, Bloomsbury Paperbacks, 2015.
+397. **Dethroned: Patel, Menon and the Integration of Princely India**, *John Zubrzycki*, Juggernaut Books, 2023.
+398. **No Time to Lose: A Life in Pursuit of Deadly Viruses**, *Peter Piot with Ruth Marshall*, W. W. Norton & Company, 2013.

 ## Fiction